kode4food/fate-lang/guide/outline.md

         patterns

-          Fate supports pattern matching capability in Partial Definitions.
+          Fate supports pattern matching capability in Function Definitions.
 This facilitates what are essentially inline-guards.
 For example:

           ```ruby
           def renderItem(type, name)